sapienzaapps/galileo-terremoti/README.md

 * GNU/Linux or OSX (others \*BSD are not supported but it should works)
 * GNU make
-* Galileo toolchain (if you plan to compile for Arduino Galileo), you can find it here: http://www.intel.com/support/galileo/sb/CS-035101.htm
 * GCC compiler (if you plan to compile for `linux-x86`)
 * Raspberry PI cross-compilation toolchain (if you plan to compile for `raspi`)